 - Gluten-free: Be sure to use gluten-free rolled oats and gluten-free tamari.
 Check that your vegan Worcestershire sauce is gluten-free.

-- Soy-free: Instead of soy sauce, try tamari or coconut aminos.
+- Soy-free - Instead of tamari, try coconut aminos.
 Check that your vegan Worcestershire sauce is soy-free.

 - Sprouted Green Lentils - This recipe also works with regular brown or green lentils.
-In addition, you can try beans that you like, or chickpeas, although I have not tried this recipe with them.
+In addition, you can try beans or chickpeas, although I have not tried this recipe with them.
+Once cooked, drain them and very lightly pat dry; some moisture is okay.

 - Celery - You can substitute bell pepper if you prefer.